The digital marketing world is constantly evolving.

 When you run into this problem, you can still get other insights from bloggers and experts who do know a lot about a certain topic.
 Do some digging and find some blogs or other forms of content from sources who specialize in your topic.
 Odds are, different experts will have varying opinions on a subject matter.
 Pick 3-5 pieces of content that you really like and see what you can learn from them.
 See which thoughts you agree with and which you don’t, as well as the formats they chose.
 From the information you derive from these blogs, you can create your own content with expert-like information.
 Just make sure you’re putting it into your own words and sourcing them when you’re quoting directly.

-Just like if you’re writing a research paper, you might not know very much about it to begin with.
+Just like if you’re writing a research paper, you might not know very much about it the subject, to begin with.
 But, once you actually do some investigating, whether it be from other company’s content or other professional sources, you can sound like an expert.

 Consider the Context of Your Topic

 One mistake you can come across when it comes to content marketing is people forcing different formats in their strategies just for the sake of mixing things up.
 Even if you have the manpower to create all types of formats, you should make sure that whatever format you choose makes sense within the context of the topic.
 When I say context, I mean two things: First, what are you trying to convey with this content piece?
-What information do you want your readers to gain and what would be the easiest way for your readers to understand that information?
+What information do you want your readers to gain, and what would be the easiest way for your readers to understand that information?
 For example, is it visually (infographics) or through a step-by-step, written process (blogs)?

 Second, how important is this topic to your consumer?
 That is, how often does this topic or question come up with consumers and clients?
-How popular is it in terms of you keyword research, media monitoring, and customer interactions.
+How popular is it in terms of your keyword research, media monitoring, and customer interactions.
 A white paper may need to be used if the topic is of great importance.
 If not, formatting the topic into a quiz is a viable option.
 Make sure you take the time to ask yourself these questions.

 Understand Your Audience’s Preferences